FerretDB/FerretDB/website/blog/2024-12-18-run-managed-ferretdb-taikun-cloudworks.md

 Before you begin, ensure you have the following:

 - A Kubernetes cluster configured and running on Taikun CloudWorks.
-If you don't have a Kubernetes cluster set up on Taikun CloudWorks, you can [follow this guide to set up a Kubernetes cluster in Taikun CloudWorks](https://taikun.cloud/docs/installing-applications/)
+  If you don't have a Kubernetes cluster set up yet, you can [follow this guide to set it up](https://taikun.cloud/docs/installing-applications/)
 - [kubectl](https://kubernetes.io/docs/reference/kubectl/)
 - [Helm](https://helm.sh/docs/intro/install/)